ChangeDL/Mod-4-AirBnB-Project/README.md

 *2nd: npm install In The Root Directory

-*3rd: In The Backend Folder, Add A .env File And Inside Of It Add PORT=8000
+*3rd: In The Backend Folder, Add A .env File And Inside Of It Add:

+PORT=8000

 DB_FILE=db/dev.db

 JWT_SECRET=«generate_strong_secret_here»

 JWT_EXPIRES_IN=604800

-*4th: cd Into The Backend Folder And In The Terminal Run *5th npx dotenv sequelize-cli db:migrate
+*4th: cd Into The Backend Folder And In The Terminal Run:

+npx dotenv sequelize-cli db:migrate

-*6th npx dotenv sequelize-cli db:seed:all
+npx dotenv sequelize-cli db:seed:all

-*7th: While Still In Your Backend Folder: npm start In The Terminal
+*5th: While Still In Your Backend Folder: npm start In The Terminal

-*8th: Once Loaded, Create A New Terminal With The Root Folder Loaded
+*6th: Once Loaded, Create A New Terminal With The Root Folder Loaded

-*9th: In The New Terminal, cd Into The Frontend and npm start
+*7th: In The New Terminal, cd Into The Frontend and npm start

-*10th: If Site Doesn't Automatically Open, In Your Browser Go To http://localhost:3000
+*8th: If Site Doesn't Automatically Open, In Your Browser Go To http://localhost:3000